ColtonKnopik/GaG-Seed-Auto-Buy/README.md

 [AutoHotKey](https://www.autohotkey.com/download/) required to send OS level mouse output

 ## Configuration
-Inside of `scannerV3.py` you must change `ahk_path` to the source file you downloaded from AutoHotKey
+Inside of `scannerV3.py` verify that `ahk_path` is pointing the source file you downloaded from AutoHotKey

-You also must change `script_path` to the `click.ahk` file in the repo.